dharmab/8492sqdn.net/content/guides/dcs/standalone.md

 ### Longer Sales

 The ED store begins sales earlier and ends sales later than the Steam store.

+### Earlier Access to New Modules

+New modules are usually released on the standalone version of DCS World before they are released on Steam.

 ## Advantages of the Steam Version